maloleyr/maloleyr.github.io/_posts/2022-12-06-year-of-the-linux-desktop.md

 categories:	linux ubuntu pop_os gaming
 ---

-This is an initial post on the topic of "The Year of the Linux Desktop" as it is an expansive topic.
+This is an update post on the topic of ["The Year of the Linux Desktop"](/2021/01/10/the-year-of-linux.html) as it is an expansive topic.
 For me I've been looking for The Year that Linux will be 100% usable as a daily driver for a standard person.
 Or for myself.
 For a while I gave up on that dream.

 Then one day I realized that that moment came and went.
 We are now officially in "The Time of the Linux Desktop" and I'll explain why.